salmataa/customer-purchase-prediction/README.md

 - Customer IDs
 - Country

-Dataset is not included due to size limitations
+Dataset is not included due to size limitations.

 You can download it from the UCI Machine Learning Repository

 ## Methodology